ZERA (ZERA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ZERA Historical Price

-According to the latest data gathered on ZERA live price page, the current price of ZERA is 0.019629USD.
+According to the latest data gathered on ZERA live price page, the current price of ZERA is 0.021661USD.
 The circulating supply of ZERA(ZERA) is

 - 30 Days0.00%$ 0$ 0.027367$ 0.018318